-The Cross Organisational Leadership Team (which includes the Governance Team and Client Services Service Managers) work together to plan, implement, monitor, support and celebrate achievements in the organisation.
+The Cross Organisational Leadership Team (which includes the Governance Team, Sightlines Professional Services and Service Delivery Service Managers) work together to plan, implement, monitor, support and celebrate achievements in the organisation.

 Members of the management team work together as a whole, in project teams and in individual work portfolios to establish and sustain a supported, purposeful and productive workplace.
 A workplace where individuals can stretch in their professional potential and where teams share a culture committed to continuous quality improvement and have opportunities for new experiences, development and succession.

 Sal has worked in strategy and development roles within human services for 20 years in London and Sydney.
-She joined DVSM in 2015 and established Sightlines – the Professional Services Division driving change in services and system design to reduce violence and improve responses for people experiencing and escaping Domestic and Family Violence.
+She joined Domestic Violence Service Management in 2015 where she established Sightlines – the Professional Services Division driving change in services and system design to reduce violence and improve responses for people experiencing Domestic and Family Violence.

-With a professional background in education, including special education, early years, listening to young children through technology, using technology to reduce social disadvantage across generations and to improve education practice, she has worked throughout her career with communities facing intergenerational poverty and/or disadvantage.
+With a professional background in education and special education, developing early years professional practice, leading projects to reduce social disadvantage across generations, she has worked throughout her career with communities facing intergenerational poverty and/or disadvantage.
+Sal has designed and led projects in service reforms, common assessment frameworks, child poverty reduction and integrated leadership programs across statutory and universal services.
 Her experience also includes working with corporate leadership firms in an associate capacity as a coach and advisor to NGOs and corporate executives.
-She has undertaken research with The London University of the Arts on the creative and cultural citizenship of young children, and has designed and led projects in service reforms, common assessment frameworks, child poverty reduction and integrated leadership programs across statutory and universal services.

 Amanda (Mandy) Greaney